 We are very proud of the progress our children make across our school.
-The journey of learning means that the vast majority of children make expected progress in Reading, Writing and Maths and over a third of children make more than expected progress in the three core subjects.
+The journey of learning means that the majority of children reach the expected standard in Reading, Writing and Maths at the end of Key Stage 1 and 2.
+We also have an increasing percentage of children achieving a high score (HS) or greater depth (GD) in the three core subjects.
 This is a fantastic result for everyone at Esh Winning Primary School.

 % AS+: Percent achieving scaled score of at least 100 (National Standard)

 % HS: Percent achieving a “high” scaled score.